Eyes of Madras 2.0

 Picture Credit: Sethu Raman ‘Celebration of Joy’ from Eyes of Madras 2.0

 Veteran BBC correspondent Andrew Whitehead, who is in town to teach at the Asian School of Journalism, says the photographs were of exceptional quality.
 Some of the images made him linger; others made him laugh out loud.
 His favorite?
-A beaming shopkeeper admiring photos of himself and his storefront, taken just minutes earlier.
+A beaming shopkeeper admiring photos of himself and his storefront, taken just a minutes earlier.
 “People are always keen to see how their photos turn out,” says Whitehead.
-This is a near-universal truth, perhaps.
+This is a near-universal truth.